telerik/ajax-docs/controls/panelbar/radpanelbar-items/render-modes.md

 A **global setting** in the web.config file that will affect the entire application, unless a concrete value is specified for RadPanelBar instance:

-* Change render mode for all RadPanelBars in your application:
+* Change render mode for all controls in your application:

 ````ASPNET
 <appSettings>